 One of the loyalty programs in Canada that I was the least familiar with is Choice Rewards.
 When I recently discovered Choice Rewards, I thought it was a hotel rewards program.
 That’s not the case at all.

 Choice Rewards was started in 1996 by CUETS Financial, the largest issuer of MasterCard’s for credit unions in Canada with 375 credit unions across the country.
-CUETS Financial is a wholly-owned subsidiary of MBNA Canada.
+CUETS Financial used to be a wholly owned subsidiary of MBNA Canada, and is now a division of TD Bank.

 Earning Choice Rewards Points